cldwalker/rip-licious/README.md

 ===========

 These are a collection of rip plugins which will make your rip experience delicious.
-These were written by me except for the following by @josh: rip-package-handle-gist
+These were written by me except for the following by @josh: rip-package-handle-gist, rip-package-handle-file

 Install
 =======